Itay2805/dcpu16c/README.md

 some simple OS for the DCPU16, and because I like C and I can't find anything that I can port easily I will just create my own :shrug:

+This was heavily influenced by Bisqwit's compiler series and was modified to work with this language and support whatever that my language support and the series's language did not (global variables for example)

 ## Example

 ```c